almata/Mathematics/README.md

 ## Functions included

-### Prime numbers

-    primeNumbersUpTo(n: Int) -> [Int]
+### primeNumbersUpTo(n: Int) -> [Int]

 Function to calculate all prime numbers less than or equal to specified number.
-Just for convenience reasons, the function is also provided as a new property on `Int` (`lowerPrimeNumbers`) using an extension.

 Prime numbers are calculated using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm, as it is one of the most efficient ways to find all of the smaller primes and at the same time it is really simple to understand and implement.

+Just for convenience reasons, the function is also provided as a new `lowerPrimeNumbers` property on `Int` using an extension.

 #### Example 1